Aym-brz/projetIA/README.md

    parameter_bridge <service@ROS2_srv_type[@Ign_req_type@Ign_rep_type]>
    ```

-fait par github copilot et pas encore testé : pendulum_env et train_pendulum

 # Double Pendulum on Rail Simulation

-This project aims to simulate and train a double pendulum on a rail to balance itself in an inverted position using reinforcement learning.
+This project aims to simulate and train a single/double pendulum on a rail to balance itself in an inverted position using reinforcement learning.
 The simulation is implemented in Gazebo and Pytorch, with ROS 2 serving as the middleware interface.

 ## Features